 Experience the unique West Kootenay vibe at these public access points on Kootenay Lake, including the Rotary Lakeside Park in Nelson, the Kaslo beach, Kootenay Bay at the ferry landing, the Riondel Community Campground, West Beach in the Crawford Creek Regional Park and Lockhart Beach Provincial Park along the East Shore.

-While Lake Windermere in the Columbia Valley (located between Invermere and Windermere) is one of the warmest lakes to the region – at 17.7-km in length (almost 11-miles), the lake has two beaches.
+While, Windermere Lake in the Columbia Valley (located between Invermere and Windermere) is one of the warmest lakes to the region – at 17.7-km in length (almost 11-miles), the lake has three public beaches.
 Kinsman Park has tall trees to provide plenty of shade, a sandy beach, kids’ play area, picnic tables & more.
 James Chabot Provincial Park also offers a sandy beach backed with open, grassy play areas – perfect for families.
-Both are day-use areas.
+Windermere Public Beach is the perfect peaceful location for a family & friends picnic.

 Other beachfront destinations include: Blanket Creek Provincial Park south of Revelstoke, Champion Lakes Provincial Park near Trail/Rossland, Columbia Lake Provincial Park in Canal Flats, Cooper Beach near Silverton, Gorman Lake near Golden, Jim Smith Lake Provincial Park near Cranbrook, Kokanee Creek Provincial Park north of Nelson, Nakusp Municipal Beach, Martha Creek Provincial Park near Revelstoke, McDonald Creek Provincial Park north of Nakusp, Moyie Lake Provincial Park south of Cranbrook, Summit Lake Provincial Park near Nakusp, Tilly Memorial Park in Canal Flats, Wasa Lake Provincial Park, Premier Lake Provincial Park and Whiteswan Lake Provincial Park north of Cranbrook/Kimberley.